U-Next: Merger with Paravi and business scaling (2023)

-Expansion of sports content
+Expansion of sports broadcasting and international partnerships (2023–2024)

-Starting from April 2023, U-Next has signed a multi-year domestic distribution partnership agreement with Ultimate Fighting Championship.
-They have announced that they will live stream all UFC events, including UFC Number Series, UFC Fight Night, and Road to UFC.

-On June 21, 2023, U-Next announced a fundamental partnership agreement with Spanish La Liga until the 2027-28 season.
-Starting from the 2023-24 season, U-Next is exclusively livestream all matches of La Liga, as well as the Copa del Rey and Supercopa de España, within Japan.
+In 2023, U-Next began a massive expansion into live sports broadcasting to capture highly engaged audiences.
+In April 2023, the platform signed a multi-year domestic distribution agreement with the Ultimate Fighting Championship, securing exclusive livestreaming rights for all UFC events, including Numbered Series, Fight Nights, and Road to UFC.
+Following this, U-Next announced a fundamental partnership agreement with Spanish La Liga on June 21, 2023, securing rights until the 2027–28 season.
+Starting from the 2023–24 season, U-Next became the exclusive Japanese broadcaster for all 380 La Liga matches, as well as the Copa del Rey and Supercopa de España.